letsencrypt/ct-woodpecker/README.md

   * `"getSTH"` for failures to fetch an STH to determine entries needing to be fetched.
   * `"getEntries"` for failures to get entries from the log.
-  * `"checkEntires"` for failures to check unseen certs against the returned new entries.
+  * `"checkEntries"` for failures to check unseen certs against the returned new entries.
   * `"updateIndex"` for failures to write a new tree index to the DB.